Vice President for Public Service

 Vice President, Administrative Affairs

 and Chief Administrative Officer

 Stacy A. Volnick is a longtime member of the Florida Atlantic University community, having enrolled as an undergraduate in 1985.
 After receiving her bachelor's degree in communication, she became a member of the University's administrative staff, advancing steadily through the ranks.
-In 2013 she was named Vice President for Executive Operations and Chief of Staff in the Office of the President.
+In 2013 she was named Vice President for Administrative Affairs and Chief of Staff in the Office of the President.
 As Vice President Administrative Affairs, Ms. Volnick advises the President on organizational and policy decisions, and she develops, coordinates and implements a wide variety of presidential initiatives.
 She serves as the President's representative to constituencies both inside and outside the University, acts as liaison to the Board of Trustees and oversees the Eleanor R. Baldwin House (the President's on-campus residence), the University Ombudsman, University Business Services, Board Operations, the Office of University Communications and the Office of Public Safety, which includes University Police, Traffic and Parking, and Emergency Management.
 Now a double graduate of FAU, Ms. Volnick has added a master's degree in educational leadership to her academic credentials.